jundalisay/superblist/content/en/research/marx/manifesto/preface-1872.md

 weight: 2
 image: /covers/manifesto.png
 description: "The Communist League is an international association of workers.
 It could only be secret one, under conditions at the time"
-author: Karl Marx
+writer:
+  name: Engels
-icon: /icons/marx.png
+icon: /avatars/engels.jpg
 ---